Let’s examine a few key elements to effectively sharing your estate plan with loved ones.

 Not all adult children are in a place to be able to appropriately handle the information regarding your estate plan.
 If you are in a position where these conversations are too difficult to have during life with adult children or if you have a disabled or financially irresponsible child, then consider leaving a written statement of your family legacy story to include your values, hopes, fears and intent for what your estate plan provides to your children.
 This letter can be stored with your will or trust and read after death.
 This will ensure that you are able to share with them your values and the reasoning for your estate plan.

-The importance of good communication in preparing, planning and informing your mature adult children of your estate plan far outweighs most fears that you may have that are preventing you from doing so.
+The importance of sharing your estate plan by preparing, planning and informing your mature adult children far outweighs most fears that you may have that are preventing you from doing so.
 In the end, the more your adult children understand about how your plan is set up, who will be involved, how to access what they need, and your estate and financial values, the stronger the likelihood is that your planning goals will be fulfilled.